Towhid0845/All-About-React-JS/readme.md

 **Declarative:**
 	- Describe what UI should look like using JSX, **based on current data**.
 	- React is an **abstraction** away from DOM: **we never touch the DOM**.
-	- Instead, we think of the UI as a **feflection of hte current data**.
+	- Instead, we think of the UI as a **reflection of the current data**.

 Online code editor for React.js is codesendbox.io.
 To access it just right `react.new`